Frequently Asked Questions

-We will fix anything that has gone wrong with a refurbished bike within the first 30 days of purchase.
+Sometimes… but only if we didn’t do a good job refurbishing a bicycle.
 All used parts and accessories are sold as-is and we will not accept returns.
 With that said, if anything goes wrong in a very strange way, get in touch with us and we may be able to help.

 Q: What form of payment do you take?

 Almost everything besides Bitcoins.
 While we prefer cash, we can accept checks and credit cards as well.

 Q: I have an old bike that I would like to donate.
 Will you accept it?